cipto-hd/golang-book/05-misc/05-sqlite/README.md

 ## Assignment

-In this assignment, we will create a Go program that's able to write and write to the database.
+In this assignment, we will create a Go program that's able to write to and update the database.
 We will go all the way from creating the database with the console to writing the Go code needed.

 ### Create the database and populate it